Ted Nugent: Influence

+Television and movie appearances

 Reality TV

-Nugent has starred in his own outdoors television show on the Outdoor Channel, named after his popular song "Spirit of the Wild", since 2001.
+Nugent has starred in several reality shows, including his own outdoors television show on the Outdoor Channel, named after his popular song "Spirit of the Wild", since 2001.
 The song was the theme music to the TV series, in which Nugent took viewers on a variety of wild game hunts using his bow.
 In the series, he taught and advised hunters and "hands-on" conservationists around the world on the different aspects of hunting and politics.
 In one episode of Spirit of the Wild, Nugent hits a young deer with a bow.
 Two game wardens saw the episode, later charging Nugent with 11 misdemeanor violations of California hunting law.
-Nugent plead guilty to two violations.
+Nugent pleaded guilty to two violations.

 In 2003, he was host of the VH1 reality television program Surviving Nugent, in which city dwellers moved in to Nugent's Michigan ranch.
 During filming, Nugent injured himself with a chainsaw, requiring 40 stitches and a leg brace.

-In 2003, Nugent also guested on the VH1 program Forever Wild, hosted by Sebastian Bach, former lead vocalist for the band Skid Row.
-They shot some firearms and walked around Nugent's cabin in the woods.
-Two years later, in 2005, Nugent hosted a reality-type show, Wanted: Ted or Alive, on what was then called the OLN, or Outdoor Life Network, before it became the NBC Sports Network of the present day.
-In Wanted: Ted or Alive, contestants competed for money as well as for opportunities to go hunting with "Uncle Ted".
+In 2005, Nugent hosted a reality-type show, Wanted: Ted or Alive, on what was then called the OLN, or Outdoor Life Network, before it became the NBC Sports Network.
+In Wanted: Ted or Alive, contestants competed for money and opportunities to go hunting with "Uncle Ted".
 The contestants had to kill and clean their own food to survive.

 In 2006, he appeared on VH1's reality show SuperGroup, with Anthrax guitarist Scott Ian, Biohazard bassist Evan Seinfeld, ex-Skid Row lead singer Sebastian Bach and John Bonham's son Jason Bonham, who had been the drummer for Bonham, UFO and Foreigner.
 The name of the supergroup was originally FIST but later was changed to Damnocracy.
 Bach had lobbied for the name Savage Animal.
 Captured on film by VH1 was a rare Nugent duet with guitarist Joe Bonamassa at the Sand Dollar Blues Room for a 45-minute blues jam.
 He starred in another reality show for CMT in August 2009.
 The show, titled Runnin' Wild ...
 From Ted Nugent, featured Nugent instructing competitors in the art of survival; the competitors had to use those skills in challenges in which Nugent himself hunted them down.

 In 2008, Nugent was a guest on the episode Southwest Road Trip Special of Anthony Bourdain: No Reservations, where he spoke against obesity and public health care.